PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Additional Ablation Studies

-We further examined whether learning per-modality fusion weights could improve performance compared to static averaging of modality embeddings.
+We examined whether learning per-modality fusion weights could improve performance compared to static averaging of modality embeddings.
 In the \textbf{adaptive fusion} variant, a small trainable gating module predicts fusion weights for each modality during both knowledge distillation and finetuning, initialized to uniform values and updated end-to-end.
-The default PULSE configuration instead uses a \textbf{static average} of shared embeddings across modalities.
-Results are summarized in Table~\ref{tab:fusion}.
-Note that for this experiment, we used the setup where only layers 3, 5, and 7 are matched during knowledge transfer (The first row in Table~\ref{tab:hid_match}.)
+The default PULSE configuration uses a \textbf{static average} of shared embeddings across modalities.

-Adaptive fusion offered no consistent improvement and slightly degraded performance across AUROC, AUPRC, and accuracy.
+Adaptive fusion offered no consistent improvement and slightly degraded performance.
 We attribute this to the high inter-subject variability under LOSO evaluation: fusion weights learned on training subjects do not necessarily generalize to unseen participants.
-Static averaging, by contrast, enforces a more stable modality combination and avoids overfitting to subject-specific patterns.
-Consequently, we retain static fusion as the default configuration for all reported results.
+Static averaging enforces a more stable modality combination and avoids overfitting to subject-specific patterns.